Essential DevSecOps Practices: From Code to Cloud

 4. Secrets Management

 Proper management of secrets (API keys, passwords, certificates) is critical.
-DevSecOps practices advocate for centralized secrets management solutions (e.g., HashiCorp Vault, AWS Secrets Manager) and avoiding hardcoding secrets in source code or configuration files.
+DevSecOps practices advocate for centralized secrets management solutions and avoiding hardcoding secrets in source code or configuration files.
 Dynamic secret retrieval and rotation enhance security.

 5. Container Security